florianfesti/boxes/CONTRIBUTING.rst

 pointing out what should be changed or even suggesting a better text.

 To check your changes docs need to be build with *make html* in *documentation/src*.
-This places the compliled documentation in *documentation/build/html*.
+This places the compiled documentation in *documentation/build/html*.
 You need to have *sphinx* installed for this to work.